 MAXIMUM HANDICAPS FOR TOURNAMENTS: The maximum handicap for Money Club Tournaments and Trophy Tournaments will be 40.
+Exception is the Women’s Derby with a 38-maximum handicap.
 In instances where players have handicaps above the maximum, those players may participate in the tournament but will receive only the maximum number of stokes allowed.

 SIGNING UP: You must sign up BEFORE play in all TROPHY tournaments.
 In 36 hole events, sign up before play of the first round.
 If it is necessary to drop out of a tournament, please notify the chair of the event.

-TUESDAY TOURNAMENTS: FOUR players must complete play for a weekly event to be considered a contest.
+WEEKDAYS: May play Tuesday through Friday.
+FOUR players must complete play for a weekly event to be considered a contest.
 Any exceptions for prizes will be at the discretion of the Golf Board.
-The ratio of FOUR players to ONE prize, with a maximum of Five prizes will be used.
-On Tuesdays the course is open to the women golfers until the last group tees off.
+The ratio of FOUR players to ONE prize, with a maximum of Four (Four or Five?) prizes will be used.
+On Tuesdays Tee Times are reserved for women golfers from 8:00 to 10:00.

-WEEKEND TOURNAMENTS: FOUR players must complete play for a weekly event to be considered a contest.
+WEEKENDS: May play Saturday or Sunday.
+FOUR players must complete play for a weekly event to be considered a contest.
 Any exception for prizes will be at the discretion of the Golf Board.
-The ratio of FOUR players to ONE prize, with a maximum of Five prizes, will be used.
-Weekend tournaments may be played either Saturdayor Sunday.
+The ratio of FOUR players to ONE prize, with a maximum of Four (Four or Five?) prizes, will be used.

 MOST IMPROVED PLAYER: Prizes are awarded to the players who lower their handicap the most during the current season.
 USGA formula is used for this computation.